Month: September 2021

 - Fenzi Dog Sport Academy- Many, many class offerings in all topics related to training, also classes for Nosework: https://www.fenzidogsportsacademy.com/

 - Deb Jones In Focus blog, and her FDSA classes: https://k9infocus.com/

 - Shade Whitesel Dog training- http://shadesdogtraining.net/blog

-- Start Button Behaviors Podcast episode from Hannah Branigan and Clicker Expo Faculty. https://hannahbranigan.dog/podcast/31/
+- Start Button Podcast episode from Hannah Branigan with Clicker Expo Faculty: https://hannahbranigan.dog/podcast/31/

 - Control Unleashed by Leslie McDevitt, (Pattern Games) http://controlunleashed.net/